Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 When left alone, asbestos is actually a relatively safe product.
 The issue comes when it is disturbed.

-That’s because asbestos is made up of fibrous crystals, with each visible fibre composed of millions of microscopic “fibrils” that can be released by abrasion and other processes.
+That’s because it’s made up of fibrous crystals, with each visible fibre composed of millions of microscopic “fibrils” that can be released by abrasion and other processes.

 Inhaling these “fibril” has now been linked to a number of diseases including lung cancer and mesothelioma.
 It has also spawned its own disease, asbestosis, a long-term inflammation and scarring of the lungs caused by inhaling asbestos.

-As the symptoms for such diseases often only show several years after exposure to asbestos, it took many years before the effects were realised.
+As the symptoms for such diseases often only show several years after exposure, it took many years before the effects were realised.

 That’s why you’ll now find asbestos in a surprising number of places despite its obvious danger.

-Since the main issue with asbestos is when it’s fibres and disturbed and inhaled, it requires special attention if found during any form of removal or renovation project.
+Since the main issue with the material is when it’s fibres and disturbed and inhaled, it requires special attention if found during any form of removal or renovation project.

 What Is Asbestos Used For In Homes?